divyareddy098/wes-variant-analysis-pipeline/README.md

 ## Workflow Details

 ### FASTQ Processing
-- Raw sequencing reads processed and subsampled for efficient computation
+Raw sequencing reads were processed and subsampled to reduce computational cost while preserving representative variant signals.

+---

 ### Alignment
-- Reads aligned to GRCh38 reference genome using BWA
+Reads were aligned to the GRCh38 reference genome using BWA.
-- SAM converted to BAM, sorted, and indexed using SAMtools
+SAM files were converted to BAM format, followed by sorting and indexing using SAMtools.

+---

 ### Variant Calling
+Variants (SNPs and indels) were identified using:

+- bcftools mpileup
-- SNPs and indels identified using bcftools
+- bcftools call

-- Compressed and indexed VCF files generated
+Compressed and indexed VCF files were generated for downstream analysis.

+---

-### Filtering
+### Variant Filtering
+Quality-based filtering was applied to retain high-confidence variants:

-- Quality filtering applied (e.g., QUAL ≥ 20)
+- Minimum quality score: QUAL ≥ 20

-- Retained high-confidence variants
+Additional filtering criteria (e.g., depth thresholds) can be incorporated for stricter variant selection.

+---

 ### Annotation
-- Variants annotated using SnpEff (GRCh38 database)
+Variants were annotated using SnpEff (GRCh38 database), classifying functional effects such as:

-- Functional effects categorized (e.g., intronic, missense, synonymous)
+- Intronic
+- Missense
+- Synonymous
+- Splice-related

 ---

 ## Results

-### Variant Counts
+### Variant Summary

 | Metric | Value |
 |------|------|